Buying a business can be stressful, here are some questions to consider

-Delivery routes can be anything from delivery beverages to delivering home heating oil, delivering doesn’t require many skills it supplies on-demand business you provide what the customers want you to get a profit for the work so it how much it cost you wholesale you add your profit and collect payment from customer some cons that come with delivery business is, you can be responsible for returning damaged goods, expired items or orders being returned just cause the owner of business changes his mind that's just some perks of owning a delivery business.
+Delivery routes can be anything from delivering beverages to delivering home heating oil, delivering doesn’t require many skills it supplies on-demand business you provide what the customers want you to get a profit for the work so how much does h it cost you wholesale you add your profit and collect payment from customer some cons that come with delivery business is, you can be responsible for returning damaged goods, expired items or orders being returned just cause the owner of business changes his mind that's just some perks of owning a delivery business.

-where now a service requires a certain level of skill example landscaping routes seems easy right?
+Where now a service requires a certain level of skill example landscaping routes seems easy right?
 But landscaping takes time to master how much water to grow grass a day.
 How much soil to apply?
 What type of trees is sun friendly?
 Which trees die in the cold?
 Now you ask yourself if you have no clue about landscaping do you want to buy one?
 The best option will be to learn the business first before buying it.
 Do you want to learn a new skill that will cost you hundreds of thousands of dollars?
 That will be one costly lesson.

 8. How long have customers been with the previous owner?